Attentional-Biased Stochastic Gradient Descent: Related Work

 {\bf Optimization of DRO}.
-DRO is a useful technique for domain adaptation, which has been shown both theoretically and empirically promising for learning with imbalanced data~\cite{shalev2016minimizing,namkoong2017variance,qi2019simple}.
+DRO is a useful technique for domain adaptation, which has been shown both theoretically and empirically promising for learning with imbalanced data~\citep{shalev2016minimizing,namkoong2017variance,qi2019simple, qi2022stochastic}.
 However, most existing optimization algorithms for DRO are not practical for deep learning, which dims the usefulness of DRO.
-In the literature, DRO is formulated as ~\cite{rahimian2019distributionally,namkoong2017variance} :
+In the literature, DRO is formulated as ~\citep{rahimian2019distributionally,namkoong2017variance} :

 where $\Delta_n=\{\p\in\R^n: \sum_ip_i =1, p_i\geq 0\}$ denotes an $n$-dimensional simplex, $h(\p, \mathbf 1/n)$ is a divergence measure or constraint between $\p$ and uniform probabilities $\mathbf 1/n$, $r(\w)$ is a standard regularizer on $\w$.
 We can see DRO aims to minimize the worst-case loss over all the underlying distribution $\p$ in an uncertainty set specified by $h(\p, \mathbf 1/n)$.
-Many primal-dual optimization algorithms have been designed for solving the above problem for DL~\cite{rafique2018non,yan2020sharp}.
+Many primal-dual optimization algorithms have been designed for solving the above problem for DL~\citep{rafique2018non,yan2020sharp}.
 However, the dual variable $\p$ in the above min-max form is an $n$-dimensional variable restricted to a simplex, which makes existing primal-dual optimization algorithms computationally expensive and not applicable for the online setting where the data is coming sequentially.
 Our method can be considered as a solution to addressing these issues by considering a specific information-oriented regularizer $h(\p,\mathbf 1/n)=\lambda\sum_ip_i\log(np_i)$ that is the KL divergence between $\p$ and uniform probabilities $\mathbf 1/n$, which allows us to transform the min-max formulation into an equivalent minimization formulation with a compositional objective.
-From this perspective, our method resembles a recently proposed dual-free algorithm RECOVER~\cite{qi2020practical}.
+From this perspective, our method resembles a recently proposed dual-free algorithm RECOVER~\citep{qi2020practical}.
 However, RECOVER requires computing stochastic gradients at two different points in each iteration, which causes their GPU cost to double ours.
 In addition, RECOVER is a variance-reduction method, which might have poor generalization performance.
+Several recent studies also proposed stochastic algorithms for DRO~\citep{qi2022stochastic, duchi2021learning, levy2020large, jin2021non, levy2020large, amid2019robust}, which are arguably more complicated than our methods.